 Tip 3 – Clean Household Appliances

 An unclean kitchen is an unsafe place as bacteria thrive on cloths, utensils, and appliances and can breed at an alarmingly quick rate.
+More about kitchen cleaning you can see here.
 All surfaces and items that come into contact with food products or human hands need to be cleaned on a regular basis.
 These include the handles of the kettle and hot water dispenser, switches, door handles, etc. Most kitchenware and appliances can be cleaned by using equal parts of water and vinegar.
 Pour 1 – 2 tablespoons of baking soda into warm water to remove built-up grime and stains.
 If you find stubborn stains that are hard to remove, you may want to contact professional domestic cleaners to help you tackle this.
 Professional housekeepers in London can handle the most difficult stains on walls, tiled floors, and appliances, including wine, fruit juice, wax, and tar stains.

 While cleaning kitchen surfaces, pay special attention to the sink and bench tops around it as this is the place where people often put old sponges, food scraps, food leftovers, and raw meat.
 A dirty sink is the ideal breeding ground for salmonella and E. coli that can spread to food items and make you sick.
 In fact, Long Island College Hospital Director of Infection Control Eileen Abruzzo warns that a kitchen sink may be dirtier than a toilet bowl.
 Make sure that you give it a thorough clean.

 Tip 4 – Dusting Throughout